Morgan James Homestead

-The Morgan James Homestead is an historic, American home that is located in New Britain Township, Bucks County, Pennsylvania.
+The Morgan James Homestead is an historic home that is located in New Britain Township, Bucks County, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 1977.

 History and architectural features

 This original Federal period house was built circa 1783, and consists of a two-story, fieldstone main house with a one-story rear addition.
 The rear addition contains a kitchen and smokehouse.
 A three-story, stuccoed, stone addition with a gable roof was built circa 1840.
 Also located on the property is a large Pennsylvania bank barn.

-It was added to the National Register of Historic Places in 1977.